SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/03-JSX-Syntax.md

 # Compilation

-**JSX compiles to plain JavaScript**, resulting in less boilerplate code, while also letting developers to focus on the task itself.
+**JSX compiles to plain JavaScript**, resulting in less boilerplate code, while also letting developers focus on the task itself.

 At compile time, the following line will be converted to a `React.createElement()` call: